karatelabs/karate/README.md

 * match foo == [{ bar: 'baz' }, { bar: 'ban' }]
 ```

 If you have to set a bunch of deeply nested keys, you can move the parent path to the top, next to the `set` keyword and save a lot of typing !
+Note that this is not supported for "arrays" like above, and you can have only one `value` column.

 ```cucumber
 * set foo.bar